radlfabs/SVD-SpeechRecognition/README.md

+# SVD based Classifier for SpeechRecognition on AudioMNIST
+This repo hosts our implementation of the classical SVD-based MNIST digit classifier but applied to AudioMNIST.
+This project has been conducted during the final project in the course Applied Mathematics at University of Applied Science Cologne.

 # Getting Started

 For testing purposes we provide a small subset of AudioMNIST.
 It has been randomly created with `dev_dataset.py` and